cafefargo/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 * Subject - the subject number - there are 30 total subjects.
 There are 6 activities for each subject.
 30 subjects * 6 activities = 180 rows of output (not including the Header)
 * ActivityLabel - the type of activity (e.g. WALKING, WALKING_UPSTAIRS, etc)
 * The rest of the columns represent the average for that particular variable.
 These columns represent all the columns from the raw data that had "mean" or "std" in their names.
+Below is the variable list.

-### Variable List (note: each variable is separated by a " " in tidy.txt
+### Variable List (note: each variable is separated by a space in tidy.txt)

 * "Subject" "ActivityLabel" "tBodyAccelerationMeanX" "tBodyAccelerationMeanY" "tBodyAccelerationMeanZ" "tGravityAccelerationMeanX"
 * "tGravityAccelerationMeanY" "tGravityAccelerationMeanZ" "tBodyAccelerationJerkMeanX" "tBodyAccelerationJerkMeanY"